MarcGrimme/Tenpinbowling/README.md

 ten_pin_bowling.rb that holds the module TenPinBowling.

 This module has two classes Frames and Frame in reference to the TenPinBowling namespace.
-`TenPinBowling::Frames` is an extension of the Array class but only holds up to ten `TenPinBowling::Frame`.
+`TenPinBowling::Frames` is an extension of the Array class but only holds up to ten `TenPinBowling::Frame`s.
 A frame is about the score of two or three (only optional for the tenth frame) thrown balls.

 The constructor of `TenPinBowling::Frames` takes either an array of `TenPinBowling::Frame` or and array of two